 With is winding streets and grand landmarks, there’s no question about it: Rome is a must-see.
 If you ask us, the best way to explore the city is piano, piano—slowly, slowly—and a perfect place to start is the Jewish Quarter, formally known as Sant’Angelo.

 This ancient neighborhood established in 1555 is replete with history and personality, and is a relatively peaceful escape from the bustle of the city.
-Here’s how to dive into this small corner of the Italian capital while living like a local and enjoying free time on our Rome: The City Experience tour.
+Here’s how to dive into this small corner of the Italian capital while living like a local and enjoying free time in Rome.

 Start at the Pantheon and head toward Palazzo Mattei di Giove